 - methodology, research design, or set of activities that will be used to carry out the proposed project;

-- anticipated outcomes of the proposed project (e.g., preparation of a manuscript for publication, production of a piece of music or art, presentation at a professional meeting); and
+- anticipated outcomes of the proposed project (e.g., preparation of a manuscript for publication, production of a piece of music or art, presentation at a professional meeting, submission of a proposal for external funding); and

-- Résumé of the applicant (not to exceed 3 pages) focusing on research, scholarship, and publications that relate to the proposed research and a list of any external grants received.
-Include a résumé for each individual if a research team is submitting the project proposal.
+- CV of the applicant (not to exceed 3 pages) focusing on research, scholarship, and publications that relate to the proposed research and a list of any external grants received.
+Include a CV (in same format as applicant’s) for each individual if a research team is submitting the project proposal.

 - Other documents, such as letters of commitment or approvals from other organizations, departments, or units for the use of specialized equipment, personnel, or supplies.

-A committee composed of faculty and research staff in the sciences, social sciences, humanities, and professional fields will review all proposals.
-The committee will make recommendations to the Vice Provost for Research and Dean of Graduate Studies who will make all final decisions.
-Grant awards will be announced by April 15, 2013.
+A committee composed of faculty and research staff in the basic sciences, social sciences, humanities, and professional fields will review all proposals.
+The committee will make recommendations to the Vice Provost for Research & Strategic Initiatives and Dean of Graduate Studies who will make all final decisions.
+Grant awards will be announced by April 15, 2016.

 Proposals will be evaluated on the following criteria: